willbaskett/MedROAR/README.md

 ![ASD Subgroups](resources/figure_5_asd_clusters.png)

 # Resilience to Missing Information: Mixed Time-Series and Tabular EHR Data
 ### MedROAR is designed to accurately identify patient subgroup using however much patient information is avalible.
-Note the similarities between clusters identified using only the first hour of patient data after admission and the first eight hours.
+Note the similarities between clusters of stroke patients identified using only the first hour of patient data after admission and the first eight hours.
 ![Resilience to Missing Information Med-ROAR](resources/figure_6_missing_info.png)

 # Usage